nabowler/gourd/README.md

 - [x] duplicate device and inode detection

+## To Do:
+- [ ] -exclude on CLI
+  - exlucdes a path
+  - Glob?
+Regex?
+TBD.

 ## To Consider

-- goroutines for Hash/file steps?
+- [ ] goroutines for Hash/file steps?
   - one per in bucket?
-- -exclude patterns
-  - for instance, could useful when only wanting to dedupwhilicate .jpg files in a mixed-media directory tree